 With these strategies, investors can earn good returns without compromising much on the safety of capital.
-For Peer to the lending license, you will have to complete the all required as per RBI act for NBFC.
-Means, your Existing P2P lending platform must obtain NBFC Registration with RBI within the stipulated time period.
+For Peer to Peer lending license, you will have to complete all required compliances and requirements as per RBI act for NBFC which means, your Existing P2P lending platform must obtain NBFC Registration with RBI within the stipulated time period.